equansa00/Bankly/README.md

 Description: Potential SQL injection vulnerability in sqlForPartialUpdate.
 Test: it('should prevent SQL injection in partial updates', ...)
 Fix: Used parameterized queries in sqlForPartialUpdate.
-Contributions
-Contributions to Bankly are welcome.
-Please ensure to follow the contribution guidelines outlined in CONTRIBUTING.md.